Bug Bounty Program

 - Be mindful with the rate and scope of automated scanning tools.

 - Account Freezes: there are situations where during testing your account may be frozen due to fraud protection measures.
-If this happens, please reach out to [email protected].

 - Because of US Government restrictions, researchers working from Iran, North Korea, Syria, Sudan, or Cuba are not eligible to participate in the IronCore Labs Bug Bounty Program.